Lua-programmer/Marketplace_Front_Bootcamp/README.md

 ## Tech

-As tecnologias para a criação do Marketplace fora:
+As tecnologias para a criação do Marketplace foram:

 - [React.Js]
 - [React-icons]